 Electric van deployment

 The move to electric vans across our delivery fleet helps us to reduce the emissions of our final-mile deliveries even further.
-We have continued to add more electric vans to our fleet, and expect to have around 5,500 in operation by spring 2023, compared to around 1,600 in operation at year end FY2021-22.
+We have continued to add more electric vans to our fleet.
+We have the UK’s largest electric fleet, with 5,000 vans in operation, compared to around 1,600 at year end FY2021-22.

 We aim to reduce the emissions from deliveries on our journey to net zero by: